yulinzou/yulinzou.github.io/_pages/about.md

 I'm a Ph.D. student at [Nanyang Technological University](https://www.ntu.edu.sg), supervised by [Prof. Dmitrii Ustiugov](https://ustiugov.github.io/).

 **Bio:** Previously, I worked as a Research Engineer at [Continental-NTU Corporate Lab](https://www.ntu.edu.sg/continental-ntu).
 I received my Bachelor's degree from [SCSE](https://www.ntu.edu.sg/scse), NTU in 2022.
-My research interest is cloud & edge computing frameworks for AI applications.
+My primary focus of research is on the development and implementation of cloud edge computing frameworks for artificial intelligence applications.

 Education and Experience